shubhamkokane/Yelp-Review-Analysis/README.md

 # Yelp Review Analysis
-# Machine Learning and Visualization with Yelp Dataset

 Yelp is currently the most widely used restaurant and merchant information software across United States.
 However, Yelp only provides us a holistic view about restaurant, such as giving overall review score or ratings and only a few reviews out of thousands of reviews.